phanerka/link-stash/Coding/Tips.md

 and yeah for code only mods it makes no difference
 honestly I would leave it disabled and install mergefix though
 ##### Live logs
-- `LogOutput.log`: enable one setting in bepinex config
+- `LogOutput.log`: enable one setting in BepInEx config; pops up in separate window.
-- `consoleOutput.txt`: press `K` with Dev Mode enabled.
+- `consoleOutput.txt`: press `K` with Dev Mode enabled; visible on the left
+- `exceptionLog.txt`: visible with installed [[Debug World|debug version]] of RW; visible in the bottom, click to expand

 ##### Using cheat codes
 Refer to [[Cheat codes]].